jprotzman/signalk-venus-tanks-plugin/README.md

 on Venus OS.

-The plugin takes tank data from Signal K and injects it into the host operating system's dbus in a format compatible with requirements of the Venus operating system.
+The plugin takes tank data from Signal K and injects it into the host operating system's dbus in a format compatible with the requirements of the Venus operating system.

 The plugin is designed to compensate for the deficiencies of Venus' tank data hndling and will allow a Venus based display like CCGX to